DAGWorks-Inc/burr/docs/getting_started/simple-example.rst

 .. image:: ../_static/chatbot.png
     :align: center

-Let's note the following about how we define the application
+Let's note the following about how we define the application:

 1. It is an infinite loop!
 It is meant to pause for new prompt input.
 2. We're just using the function names as the action names.
 You can also name them if you want ``with_actions(human_input=human_input, ai_response=ai_response)``.